 Gonorrhea STD in slang is known as “the clap”.
 This is a very contagious (STD) sexually transmitted disease.
 Gonorrhea, the clap STD can be transmitted through physical contact through virginal, anal, and oral sex, which can infect the penis, rectum, vagina, eyes, and throat.
 In some cases, this can be transmitted from mother to baby during pregnancy.
-On an estimation from medical authorities around 600,000 individuals per annum are diagnosed with it.
+On an estimation from medical authorities around 600,000 individuals per annum are gonorrhea diagnosed.

 It is a bacterial infection that affects both men’s and women’s health.
 Men are more likely to exhibit symptoms associated with the clap disease.
 The infection is caused by the Neisseria gonorrhea bacterium, also known as the gonococcus.
 The ones who do display the signs suffer from painful urination, testicular discomfort due to pain and swelling in one of the testicles, or a pus-like discharge.
 Whilst oral gonorrhea is a growing concern, people tend to have a sore throat.